 If the team is asking for more work because they think they can do more then obvious choice is to allow them, but it should be done in a proper manner.
 This means this should be discussed with the team first on why they think they are able to take up more tasks and if that discussion is positive then arrive at a consensus on the revised upwards value of WIP limit.
 That limit should be approved by the project manager, product owner, and sponsors.
 Then it should be implemented.

 Lean focuses on reducing waste to almost zero.
 This is where Kanban comes into the picture with its visualization focus.
 With the focus on limiting work in progress items, visualizing the work pipeline to bring focus on velocity, KPIs etc. it helps reduce waste and hence it is an important factor in Lean.

-Lean understands that going out of the way to deliver work items are often appreciated by higher management, but it is not sustainable.
+Lean understands that going out of the way to deliver work items is often appreciated by higher management, but it is not sustainable.
 So, such practices are discouraged.

 A lot of time is wasted in the processing pipeline due to hand-offs or waiting for the right resources or allocation.
 This adds to the overall processing time.

 So, value stream mapping concept requires you to create a visual flow of order from a customer at initiation stage to final delivery through all stages.

 It could be requirement gathering, sign-offs, reviews, testing, development, etc. anything that is required to deliver the product to the customer is mentioned in sequence, along with wait times, processing times.

 Finally, the authorities review the entire value map and identify areas where the most impact is occurring.
 This has led to the improvement of processing times across industries such as manufacturing, HR etc. This concept was first used by Toyota.